-Most of the ethanol plants we initially plan to Retrofit use dry-milled corn as a feedstock.
-Once we have optimized our full-scale commercial isobutanol production process, we plan to sell, as animal feed, the iDGsTM left as a co-product of fermenting isobutanol from dry-milled corn.
+Many of the ethanol plants we initially plan to Retrofit use dry-milled corn as a feedstock.
+We plan to sell, as animal feed, the $iDGs^{TM}$ left as a coproduct of fermenting isobutanol from dry-milled corn.
 We believe that this will enable us to offset a significant portion of the expense of purchasing corn for fermentation.
-We are currently approved to sell iDGsTM as animal feed through a self-assessed Generally Regarded as Safe ("GRAS") process via third party scientific review.
-In order to improve the value of our iDGsTM, we are also in the process of obtaining U.S. Food and Drug Administration ("FDA") approval for the marketing of our iDGsTM.
-We believe obtaining FDA approval will increase the value of our iDGsTM by offering customers of our iDGsTM further assurance of the safety of our iDGsTM.
+We are currently approved to sell $iDGs^{TM}$ as animal feed through a self-assessed Generally Regarded as Safe ("GRAS") process via third party scientific review.
+In order to improve the value of our $iDGs^{TM}$, we are also in the process of obtaining U.S. Food and Drug Administration ("FDA") approval for the marketing of our $iDGs^{TM}$.
+We believe obtaining FDA approval will increase the value of our $iDGs^{TM}$ by offering customers of our $iDGs^{TM}$ further assurance of the safety of our iDGsTM.
 If we make changes in our biocatalyst whereby we can no longer rely on our GRAS process, we would be required to obtain FDA approval for marketing our iDGsTM.
 FDA testing and approval can take a significant amount of time, and there is no guarantee that we will ever receive such approval.
-If FDA approval is delayed or never obtained, or if we are unable to secure market acceptance for our iDGsTM, our net cost of production will increase, which may hurt our operating results.
+While we have sold initial quantities of our iDGsTM from the Agri-Energy Facility, if FDA approval is delayed or never obtained, or if we are unable to secure market acceptance for our iDGsTM, our net cost of production will increase, which may hurt our operating results.